kas-lab/suave/README.md

 ```

 Note that the script used to install prerequisites available in this
-version of ardusub doesn't work in Ubuntu 22.04.
-So you need to replace it before
+version of ardusub do not work in Ubuntu 22.04.
+So you need to replace them before
-running it.
-Install ardupilot prerequisites:
+running ardusub.
+Install the ardupilot prerequisites:

 ```Bash
 cd ardupilot